fidanazhan/django-sm/README.md

 ## WHAT IS NEXT?

 - Complete the Search Page, Profile Page and Settings page.
-- Add attached images features.
+- Add 'Attach Image' features.
 - Develop REST API using Django Rest Framework.
 - Improve UI/UX and develop using Vue.js.